transkatgirl/KatVisualizer/README.md

 		- Resolution
 	- Affected by processing time
 - buffering = Time spent waiting for the render thread to get data from the audio thread.
-	- Affected by plugin buffer size (set by the host, or the `-p` flag in standalone mode)
+	- Affected by plugin buffer size (set by the host, or the `--period-size` flag in standalone mode)
 	- Affected by processing time
 - frame = Time between each frame.
 	- This is rarely the issue.
 Generally, the appearance of dropped frames is caused by high buffering time, not a variance in frame times.